Letter from Directors of Training

 Thank you for your interest in the University Counseling Center (UCC) at the University of Utah as a training site for your psychology internship.
-Our internship has been continuously accredited by the American Psychological Association (APA) since 1979; our next re-accreditation Site Visit will be in 2020.
-Our internship nicely fits APA's definition of training in Health Service Psychology: We provide training experiences in the "delivery of preventive, assessment, diagnostic, and therapeutic intervention services relative to psychological and physical health" in preparation for our interns to become "licensed as psychologists at the independent practice level" (APA, 1996; APA, 2011).
+Our internship has been continuously accredited by the American Psychological Association (APA) since 1979.
+Our internship nicely fits APA's definition of training in Health Service Psychology: we provide training experiences in the "delivery of preventive, assessment, diagnostic, and therapeutic intervention services relative to psychological and physical health" in preparation for our interns to become "licensed as psychologists at the independent practice level" (APA, 2011).

 Details of the internship training program can be found in our Training Program Description.
 However, to assist you in becoming better acquainted with UCC, I want to briefly highlight some of the strengths of our program:

 Diverse Clients.
-UCC clientele includes University students, staff and faculty.
+UCC clientele are primarily university students, with some services offered to staff and faculty.
 The majority of our clients (81%) live off campus.
 A significant number of our clients (43%) are nontraditional aged (25 or older) and a fairly large percentage (41%) report they are in a committed relationship or married.
 The percentages of ethnic minority and international clients at UCC are generally similar to their representation in the University population, as designated within brackets:

-More than 1 in 10 UCC clients (10.3%) identifies as a sexual minority.
-More than 1 in 5 clients (20.5%) indicate they are members of the Church of Jesus Christ of Latter-day Saints (Mormon).
-Nearly half of UCC clients (45.7%) report no religious affiliation.
+More than 1 in 10 UCC clients (10%) identify across the LGBTQ spectrum.
+More than 1 in 5 clients (21%) indicate they are members of the Church of Jesus Christ of Latter-day Saints (Mormon).
+Nearly half of UCC clients (46%) report no religious affiliation.

 Group Therapy.
 Interns co-lead at least one therapy group with a permanent clinical staff member.

-Mindfulness Clinic.
-Interns may be trained to offer mindfulness skills or offer groups and workshops designed to reduce stress, manage anxiety, and regulate emotions in the agency's Mindfulness Clinic.
+Skills Workshops and Mindfulness Programs (lovingly known as The SWAMP).
+Interns will have opportunities to teach mindfulness skills and other groups and workshops designed to reduce stress, manage anxiety, and regulate emotions in the SWAMP.

 Teaching.
-Interns normally have the opportunity to co-teach an undergraduate course: ED PS 3010, Multicultural Issues.
+Interns normally have the opportunity to co-teach a credit-bearing undergraduate diversity course: ED PS 3010 Identity and Inclusivity.

 Supervision.
-Interns supervise the clinical work of doctoral students in the University's counseling psychology program.
-They participate in a weekly Supervision of Supervision Training Seminar.
+Interns supervise the clinical work of 2nd-year doctoral students in the University's counseling psychology program.
+They participate in a weekly Supervision of Supervision Training Seminar with the Training Director.

 Collaborative Outreach & Consultation.
 Interns have numerous opportunities to provide outreach and consultation services to academic departments and campus organizations.
-Interns also develop and carry out a Diversity Initiative across the year, reaching out to a traditionally underserved population of interest.
+Interns also develop and carry out a Systems Intervention Project (SIP) across the year, reaching out to a traditionally underserved population or issue of interest.

 Research Support.
-Membership on the UCC Research Team is offered, as well as time allocated to work on your dissertation or other research, initiate new projects, and prepare paper presentations and manuscripts for publication.
+Interns are provided with four hours per week to work on your dissertation or other research, initiate new projects, and prepare paper presentations and manuscripts for publication.

 The staff members at UCC are committed to training and will invest in you and your experiences.
 Please explore our web site fully so that you can become familiar with the available training opportunities.
 You may want to obtain an overview of the University of Utah by reading about recent University events online at www.unews.utah.edu.
-You also may want to explore diverse aspects of Salt Lake City by visiting the main Diversity Page at our web site.
-Finally, please check out our UCC Facebook page, linked below.
+You also may want to explore diverse aspects of Salt Lake City by visiting Links of Interest at our web site.

-To apply for an internship position for the 2018-2019 year, please complete the AAPI Online.
+To apply for an internship position for the 2023-2024 year, please complete the AAPI Online.
+We require no supplemental application materials.
+All interviews are conducted via Zoom as we view minimizing the financial costs of the internship search process to be a social justice issue.
 The details are available at the APPIC web site at www.appic.org.
 This internship site agrees to abide by the APPIC policy that no person at this training facility will solicit, accept or use any ranking-related information from any intern applicant.